 Michigan lawmakers are considering legislation that could make it easier for industrial facilities to chemically transform plastics into reusable raw material, a process touted as environmentally friendly by the chemical industry.
 However, recycling advocates are pushing back, concerned that the proposed changes to regulation may have hidden or unintended public health and environmental costs.

 How Can You Help Achieve Environmental Justice for All?

-In less than 5 minutes of online browsing, you can discover EJ issues going on in your community.
+In less than 5 minutes of online browsing, you can discover EJ issues in your community.

-The Environmental Protection Agency (EPA)’s website keeps a country map up-to-date with EJ issues by region here.
-In just a few minutes of browsing it, I discovered that my home region (Region 2), is currently working on engaging community partners to make equitable and EJ-friendly use of the many vacant lots that plague New York and New Jersey.
+The Environmental Protection Agency (EPA)’s website keeps a country-wide map up-to-date with EJ issues by region.
+In just a few minutes of browsing it, I discovered that my home region (Region 2) is currently working on engaging community partners to make equitable and EJ-friendly use of the many vacant lots that plague New York and New Jersey.
 I also found the contact information for my regional coordinator, who will soon connect me to local groups on the ground doing EJ work.